 - 3. Switch on the power to the receiver and the transmitter. - 4.
-Adjust the steering trim on the transmitter to the neutral "0" position. - 5.
-Connect one end of a steering link to the steering servo saver arm and the other end to the servo horn. - Position the steering servo saver arm perpendicular to the centerline of the vehicle. - 7.
+Adjust the steering trim on the transmitter to the neutral "0" position. - Connect one end of a steering link to the steering servo saver arm and the other end to the servo horn. - Position the steering servo saver arm perpendicular to the centerline of the vehicle. - 7.
 While holding the steering servo saver arm in the position mentioned in step 6, install the servo horn onto the servo so that the steering link is parallel with the centerline of the vehicle.
-This will automatically set the servo horn at the 7-degree offset shown in the illustration.
+This will automatically set the servo horn at the 7-degree offset shown in the illustration. - 8.
+Install the second servo horn on the other side following the same procedure.